bianchi-ed/Twitch-chat-for-Discord/README.md

 	"discordChannel": "discord channel ID that will be used to receive twitch chat messages" }
 ```

+These are necessary for the discord.js application:

 [token](https://i.imgur.com/grBBTIy.png): You can obtain your bot token by navigating to the "Bot" tab in your Discord application settings.

 [clientId](https://i.imgur.com/u67WoGq.png): Find your Discord application ID in the "General Information" tab of your Discord application settings.

 [guildId](https://i.imgur.com/qKGsMnX.mp4): Copy your Discord server ID by right-clicking on your server name and selecting "Copy Server ID."

+[discordChannel](https://i.imgur.com/6fSVSN1.mp4): Provide the Discord server channel ID by right-clicking on your desired channel name and selecting "Copy Channel ID."

+These are necessary for the twitch.js application:

 [twitchUserToken](https://twitchapps.com/tmi/): Get your Twitch user token by logging in here.
 It should look like "oauth:xXxXXx."

 [targetChannel](https://i.imgur.com/UjIKXM1): Specify the target Twitch channel name.

-[discordChannel](https://i.imgur.com/6fSVSN1.mp4): Provide the Discord server channel ID by right-clicking on your desired channel name and selecting "Copy Channel ID."

 ### 3. Run